entrefix/mrbrain/README.md

-# TodoDay - Personal Todo & Memories App
+# Mr.Brain - Memories App

 A personal productivity application with AI-powered task management and a smart memories/notes system.